VincentBlondeau/RProjectConnector/README.md

 This binding is done through UFFI primitive calls
 (a NativeBoost binding version can be found in the history of the project).

+This branch is compatible to the Pharo 9.0 version.
+Please use the branch Pharo8.0 for the compatibility to Pharo8.

 # Installation

 In order to get it work, you should get the R libs.